open-learning-exchange/open-learning-exchange.github.io/pages/techgenius.md

 # Tech Genius Support

 Welcome to the Tech Genius support section.
-You are here because you have completed the [First Steps](firststeps.md) and you are ready to deploy and support a Community, a group of communities, and/or national server.
+You are here because you have completed the [First Steps](firststeps.md) and you are ready to deploy and support a Community, a group of communities, and/or nation server.

 ## The Big Picture